RahulPrasad22/Shopify-Analysis-Dashboard/README.md

 # Shopify-Analysis-Dashboard

+## Objective :
-Designed an Interactive Dashboard using Power BI for Data Analysis to Enable business stakeholders to make data-driven decisions on sales optimization, customer retention, and marketing strategies.
+Build an interactive dashboard to analyse Shopify sales performance, customer behaviour, and product engagement.
+Enable business stakeholders to make data-driven decisions on sales optimization, customer retention, and marketing strategies.

+## Dataset Used :
+- <a href="">Dataset</a>